pauliechao/pseudo4D-analysis-guide/README.md

 # pseudo4D-analysis-guide

 The published notebooks are a guide for users analyzing pseudo-4D data.
 The goal is to share the code and methods used for this research.
-We hope this will provide a useful starting point for scientists planning to do thier own studies.
+We hope this will provide a useful starting point for scientists planning to do their own studies.

 Chao, P., Lindemann, G. R., Hunter, A. H., & Shahani, A. J. (2022).
 Pseudo-4D view of the growth and form of locked eutectic colonies. *Acta Materialia*, 118335. https://doi.org/10.48550/arXiv.2206.11667